-In her talk, Jill Frankfort, co-founder of Persistence Plus (http://persistenceplusnetwork.com/) will describe their innovation which involves providing time sensitive, interactive, and automated academic support ("nudges") to students via their mobile devices.
-Persistence Plus is developing algorithms that generate support triggers grounded in behavioral science.
-Jill will share lessons learned from their work with students in introductory courses at University of Washington-Tacoma (UWT), a campus of 4,300 students, that has wrestled with issues of retention since it opened in 1990.
-Preliminary results from the UWT study indicate that students respond and value such support and that students receiving such support have higher passing rates and GPAs than other students.
-The team has shared results from this study in an EDUCAUSE Review Online brief: http://www.educause.edu/ero/article/analytics-nudges-and-learner-persistence
+Jill Frankfort will talk about an approach - where academic support that is time sensitive, interactive, grounded in behavioral science, and automated is delivered to students via their mobile devices – to meet such a storm.
+She will share lessons learned from work with students in introductory courses at the University of Washington-Tacoma, a campus of 4,300 students, that has wrestled with issues of retention since it opened in 1990.
+Jill will present strong outcomes that show that students respond and value such support and that students receiving such support have higher passing rates and GPAs than other students.

 Wednesday, May 7th

 1pm to 2:30pm